zstatmanweil/goodtimes/README.md

 The main entry point is the html file at `src/index.html`.
 Parcel follows the dependencies and builds what it needs to.
 Since `src/index.js` imports an elm file, it compiles the elm.
 Since `src/index.html` links to a `scss` file, it converts it to css!

+# TODO
+  - [ ] Update index.js to not hardcode 'local'
+  - [ ] Serve the frontend
+  - [x] Create managed database that we can run in production
+  - [x] Host the backend
+  - [ ] Setup so that deploying changes is fairly easy (github actions?)
+  - [ ] Run with wsgi?
+Gunicorn?
+Productioner server, wasup?

+# Interacting with the cloud:

+### Updating code

+Pushing to the heroku remote automatically redploys:

+`git push heroku main`

+### Database migrations

+`heroku run alembic upgrade head --app good-times-buzz`

+### View logs

+`heroku logs --tail`